plandes/util/doc/config.md

 *referred* by name, the instance is looked up by the [ImportConfigFactory] and created if it does not exist already per the [parsing](#parsing) rules.

 Each section contains the data for an instance along with a option (variable) entry `class_name`, which is the fully qualified class name (`<module>.<class name>`).
+When this entry is missing, the section is instantiated as a `dict` like object as detailed in [dictionary sections](#dictionary-sections).

 Each option value contained in the respective section is set as an attribute on the instantiated object instance.
 For example, say you have the classes defined in a module called `domain`:

 ```python
 from typing import List
 from dataclasses import dataclass